NIOLAB/yii2-settings/README.md

 Internationalization
 ----------------------

-All text and messages introduced in this extension are translatable under category 'yii2mod.settings'.
+All text and messages introduced in this extension are translatable under category 'niolab.settings'.
 You may use translations provided within this extension, using following application configuration:

 ```php